vyarosh/dotnet-test-automation/README.md

 # C# NUnit Test automation projects

-Here are two demo project for API and Web test automation both in dedicated folder
+Two demo projects for API and Web test automation both in dedicated folder.
+Both have own readme with instructions.